Improving ZHA network stability

 source_routing: true

-After enabling it can take several hours before routers stop updating their tables and the network really starts relying on Source Routing.
+After enabling it, it can take several hours before routers stop updating their tables and the network really starts relying on Source Routing.
 So expect nodes to become unreachable for a while, or sometimes require re-pairing to work properly on the network again.

 I took a Xiaomi sensor that Home Assistant had marked as unavailable.
 Instead of re-pairing it as usual, I checked with Wireshark what was going on.
 (The node’s address can be found in Home Assistant under the device as NWK address).
 First, I wanted to see if I could spot anything on the network by waking up the sensor.
 It was a vibration sensor, but tapping it did nothing.
 Briefly pressing the button did spawn some traffic on the network.

-Ok, first packet is a Rejoin request.
+OK, first packet is a Rejoin request.
 Cool.
-However, there’s another node on the network that clearly isn’t friends with that sensor anymore… Leave???
+However, there’s another node on the network that clearly isn’t friends with that sensor anymore… Leave?
 Come on, be nice…

 This time the other SLZB-06M (acts as router in the network) responds to the Rejoin request, and the sensor manages to rejoin the network without a reset / re-pair!

-Nice, so this network sniffing is useful in finding problematic routers in the network.
+Great!
+So this network sniffing is useful in finding problematic routers in the network.
 I made a mental note to replace that light bulb in the future.

-I now have 2 SLZB-06Ms in my house.
+I now have two SLZB-06Ms in my house.
 One as a router, and the other as a sniffer.
-Eventually I want to migrate the Sky Connect / ZBT-1 that currently functions as coordinator to one of these, because they’re so much easier to place around the house with POE.
+Eventually I want to migrate the Sky Connect / ZBT-1 that currently functions as coordinator to one of these, because they’re so much easier to place around the house with PoE.
 I’m also going to replace problematic routers with better routers (that Innr lamp), because I currently think this is the main cause of sensors disappearing now and then.
-Additionally, there are sometimes sensors that Home Assistant marks as unavailable, but are actually still working: These are moisture and motion sensors that reach Home Assistant fine when detecting something and come back online.
+Additionally, there are sometimes sensors that Home Assistant marks as unavailable, but are actually still working.
+These are moisture and motion sensors that reach Home Assistant fine when detecting something and come back online.
 I’m not sure yet what to do with these.

-At this point however, I’ve learned something interesting, it works stable enough and there are clear diagnostic steps to take when problems occur.
+At this point, however, I’ve learned something interesting, it works stable enough and there are clear diagnostic steps to take when problems occur.
 For now, this is a solved problem.

 Leave a comment